kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 6: File IO/README.md

 **1.** In sys.argv[1], the name (or path) of a JPEG or PNG to read (i.e., open) as input
 **2.** In sys.argv[2], the name (or path) of a JPEG or PNG to write (i.e., save) as output

-Then, overlays shirt.png (an image of a shirt with a transparent background) on the input after resizing and cropping the input to be the same size.
+Then, overlays shirt.png (an image of a t-shirt with a transparent background) on the input after resizing and cropping the input to be the same size.
 Lastly, saves the result to the output file.

 NOTE: The program exits via sys.exit:
 **1.** If the user does not specify exactly two command-line arguments.